Haqqani network: Sanctions

 In September 2011, the US Senate Appropriations Committee voted to make a $1 billion counter-insurgency aid package to the Pakistani military conditional upon Pakistani action against militant groups, including the Haqqani network.
 The decision would still need to receive approval from the US House of Representatives and the US Senate.
 According to the press release, "[t]he bill includes strengthened restrictions on assistance for Pakistan by conditioning all funds to the Government of Pakistan on cooperation against the Haqqani network, al Qaeda, and other terrorist organizations, with a waiver, and funding based on achieving benchmarks."

 On 7 September 2012, the Obama administration blacklisted the group as a foreign terrorist organization.
 The decision was mandated by Congress and was a source of debate within the administration.

 On 5 November 2012, the United Nations Security Council added the network to a blacklist of Taliban-related groups.

 On 9 May 2013, the government of Canada listed it as a terror group.

 In March 2015, the UK proscribed the Haqqani network as a terror group.

-On 25 August 2015, Abdulaziz Haqqani was sanction as a Specially Designated Global Terrorist with a reward of up to $5 million USD for information regarding his location.
+On 25 August 2015, Abdulaziz Haqqani was sanction as a Specially Designated Global Terrorist with a reward of up to US$5 million for information regarding his location.